Examples & Insights from the Matching Gift Idea Exchange

 Double the Donation research indicates that organizations that send a single matching gift email see an estimated 31% of eligible donations submitted for matching.
 Meanwhile, a second reminder email increases submissions by 45%, and a third email brings the total percentage of submitted eligible gifts to 49%.

 So, what does that mean for you?
-To engage the greatest number of donors and achieve the best results, incorporate more than one matching gift email into your follow-up cadence.
+To engage the most significant number of donors and achieve the best results, incorporate more than one matching gift email into your follow-up cadence.
 For even better results, vary the formatting and structure between newsletters, email blasts, personal reminders, and more.

 10) Turn corporate matching into a dedicated campaign effort.